-*NEW* Update to Gonorrhea Treatment Guidelines (December 2020) — please see link below
+*NEW* Updated STI Treatment Guidelines (July 2021) — please see link below

 Our goal is to share national and local guidelines and protocols to help you provide high-quality viral hepatitis, HIV, and sexually transmitted infection (STI) prevention and treatment care to your patients.

 For the most current management and treatment guidelines, refer to the clinician resources at Hep Free Hawaii.

 The U.S. Department of Health and Human Services (DHHS) issues guidance documents for the medical management of HIV infection, including guidelines on antiretroviral treatment, prevention and treatment of opportunistic infections, post-exposure prophylaxis, and preventing perinatal transmission.

 Offers physicians and other health care providers up-to-the-minute HIV clinical information, and individualized expert case consultation across the broad range of clinical HIV/AIDS issues.

 Hours: 6am–5pm (PST), M–F